3. Bayesian methods#

 1. Construct an upper bound from piecewise exponential functions, which dominate the log-concave unscaled posterior

-3. Rejection sampling, see the preceding two subsections for details.
+3. Apply rejection sampling, see the preceding two subsections for details.

-4. If rejected, add another exponential piece which is tangent to the target density.
+4. If rejected, add another exponential piece that is tangent to the target density.

 3.2.4.
 Markov Chain Monte Carlo#